risjain/mail2task/README.md

 Contribute
 ----------
-Please check out to me on risjain.github.io or via a PR - to suggest improvements or suggestions.
+Please check out to me on https://risjain.github.io/ or via a PR - for improvements or suggestions.